Masanar/Syncordian/README.md

-# Bizantine CRDT
+# Bizantine Syncordian

-This a Elixir implementation of CRDT supporting byzantine faults.
+This a Elixir implementation of Syncordian supporting byzantine faults.

 ## Installation